silverbucket/secure-store-redis/CONTRIBUTING.md

 ### Prerequisites

-- Node.js 20 or higher
+- Bun, we use bun for the development environment and package management
 - Redis server running locally
-- Bun package manager (recommended)

 ### Installation